“Both for Havana’s beauty and decay, it’s very hard to restrain yourself from staring everywhere you go”– Brin Jonathan Butler

 We look for and find beautiful street art all over Havana.

 We stroll the little back streets and alleys of old Havana and watch the people, the little markets, the streets stalls and vegetable carts.
 We stumble upon the museum de la farmacia, a beautiful old building founded in 1598.
 It is still operating as a pharmacy today.
 Every street, every corner there is something interesting to explore.

 I read about Batista’s Cuba, the era when Cuba was thriving, parties were lavish but so was the corruption.
 I read about and experienced (although very limited) Fidel’s Cuba, after the revolution, when the economy tanked, people were poor, but everybody had free education and medical.
 For Cubans there are two times: there is before the revolution and after the revolution.

 Everywhere in the old city, you see glimpses of “before the revolution”, the spirit and some of the glamour of those days: the old colonial houses, the beautiful squares and beautiful buildings like the majestic Hotel National, where sitting in the gardens, it is easy to envision how life in Cuba was in the forties and fifties.
 The city is full of colorful and beautifully maintained American cars from before the revolution – Fords, Chevy’s, Buicks – that make you feel as if you are part of a nineteen twenties or thirties movie.

-In Havana, I found the Cuba I had hoped for, the before, after and beyond: it’s raw, it’s real, It’s old and it’s new, it’s warm, it’s exciting and it’s full of life, it’s controversial and it’s complicated.
+In summary, in Havana, I found the Cuba I had hoped for, the before, after and beyond.
+It’s raw, it’s real, it’s old and it’s new, it’s warm, it’s exciting and it’s full of life, it’s controversial and it’s complicated.
 I can only hope that one day I will be back, and it will be in a new Cuba, a Cuba of and for the Cubans.